shivansh023023/LLD_Assignment/SOLID/Ex8/README.md

 ## 6. Acceptance criteria
 - No dummy/no-op implementations for irrelevant methods.
-- `ClubConsole` depends on minimal interfaces.
+- `ClubConsole` depends on minimal interfaces

 ## 7. How to run
 ```bash